Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - PayPal offers additional features, such as allowing up to 200 employees limited access to your account and a customer service email alias so customer issues can be routed for faster follow-ups.

-3. PayPal premier account:
+3. PayPal premier account

 - You cannot display a business name or business logo graphic with a premier account.
 Customers would only see your email address on the PayPal checkout screens.

-PayPal allows users to have two accounts under the same email, bank account and credit card, giving you the convenience of keeping your personal PayPal account while also opening up either a business PayPal account or a premier PayPal account.
+PayPal allows users to have 2 accounts under the same email, bank account and credit card, giving you the convenience of keeping your personal PayPal account while also opening up either a business PayPal account or a premier PayPal account.

 PayPal business fees